Preparedness Advice Blog

 Now when you go to choose guard animals, the first and most important thing that you have to decide is what do you want the animals to do.
 If you live in an apartment or house in an urban area your needs will be entirely different that someone who lives in the country and raises animals.

 If you live in an apartment you may want a small dog that will give you early warning of a threat.
 A good example would be one of the smaller terriers.
-They can be trained and are fairly alert. …Read More...
+They can be trained and are fairly alert.
+With a bit of training they make a good watchdog. …Read More...

 In the past, I have written several articles on rats and other rodents.
 Most of us have never had a real problem with rats.
 In many of the areas in which we live rats are hardly ever seen and rarely cause a problem.